 Before you start searching for software, it is important to determine if your company requires an MRP system, an ERP system or both.
 Many businesses that identify as manufacturing companies do not do any of the manufacturing in-house, and instead, act as more of a wholesale distribution business with manufacturing partners.
 Before you start looking for MRP software, consider the following questions:

 - Do you deal with raw materials, work-in-progress items and finished goods?

 - Do you need to track non-inventory items such as labour?

 - Do you need to schedule production?

 - Do you have multiple BOMs for the same product?

 - Is the product you create “custom” each time?

 - Do you need to track waste or yield?

-If you answered yes to most of the questions above, you likely need a true MRP solution.
-If not, you may be able to benefit from an ERP solution that has “light-manufacturing” functionality.
+If you answered yes to most of the questions above, you likely need a true MRP solution, if not, you may be able to benefit from an ERP solution that has “light-manufacturing” functionality.
 Some ERP systems will include light manufacturing functionality for kitting, assembly and managing a simple BOM.
 The need to create kits and assemble products is significantly different from turning raw materials into finished goods.
-With kitting and assembly functionality, you can create kits of items and track the associated labor to do so.
+With kitting and assembly functionality, you can create kits of items and track the associated labour to do so.
 This allows you to then sell and track items as part of a kit, or individually.

 In some cases, your business may require MRP software and ERP software where the MRP acts as a subsystem of the ERP.
 This allows the MRP to transmit information about materials, scheduling and the production process to the ERP to then inform other business departments.
 Alternatively, some large-scale MRP solutions included ERP-type functionality.